-Hihi is the twelfth most frequently reported native forest bird species by citizen scientists in Wellington City, with 843 records submitted since 2011.
+Hihi is the fourteenth most frequently reported native forest bird species by citizen scientists in Wellington City, with 1,010 records submitted since 2011.
 The majority of these records have been from within Zealandia, however there have been several dozen reports of birds seen or heard in native forest habitats up to 600m from Zealandia's boundary fence (Figure 3.2.29).
 In May 2016, a single hihi was reported from Orleans Recreational Reserve in Ngaio, 4.5 km NNE of Zealandia (Birds New Zealand, 2016).
 With this single exception, it appears that hihi are largely confined to Zealandia, and either experience very low emigration rates from the sanctuary, or very low survival rates once they leave the sanctuary.

-Figure 3.2.29: Distribution of hihi / stitchbirds in Wellington City between 2011 and 2021.
-Orange circles represent hihi / stitchbird detections at five-minute bird count stations, with the size of the circle corresponding to the mean annual number of hihi / stitchbirds detected per station between 2011 and 2020.
-Yellow and green circles represent hihi / stitchbird observations reported by local citizen scientists via eBird or the New Zealand Bird Atlas between 2011 and 2021.
+Figure 3.2.29: Distribution of hihi / stitchbirds in Wellington City between 2011 and 2022.
+Orange circles represent hihi / stitchbird detections at five-minute bird count stations, with the size of the circle corresponding to the mean annual number of hihi / stitchbirds detected per station between 2011 and 2021.
+Yellow and green circles represent hihi / stitchbird observations reported by local citizen scientists via eBird or the New Zealand Bird Atlas between 2011 and 2022.

-3.2.16 Miromiro / tomtit (Petroica macrocephala)
+3.2.16 Miromiro / Tomtit (Petroica macrocephala)

 The miromiro / tomtit is a vagrant (i.e., irregular visitor) to Wellington City at the present time, with no local selfsustaining population known to currently exist within Wellington City boundaries.
-A single miromiro / tomtit was recorded for the first time during this five-minute bird count project in 2016, at a count station in Khandallah Park (Figure 3.2.30; McArthur et al, 2017).
+A single miromiro / tomtit was recorded for the first time during this five-minute bird count project in 2016, at a count station in Khandallah Park (Figure 3.2.30; McArthur et al. 2017).
 In January 2021, at least one tomtit was recorded in Ōtari-Wilton's Bush by New Zealand Bird Atlas surveyors (Milius, 2021).
-The nearest miromiro / tomtit breeding populations to Wellington City currently occur in Belmont and East Harbour Regional Parks, approximately 13 and 14 km from Wellington City respectively (eBird, 2021).
-Miromiro / tomtits are known to have strong dispersal abilities, including over open water (Parker et al, 2004), so it is likely that these recent Wellington City observations represent birds that have dispersed into the city from one of these nearby source populations.
+The nearest miromiro / tomtit breeding populations to Wellington City currently occur in Belmont and East Harbour Regional Parks, approximately 13 and 14 km from Wellington City respectively (eBird, 2022).
+Miromiro / tomtits are known to have strong dispersal abilities, including over open water (Parker et al. 2004), so it is likely that these recent Wellington City observations represent birds that have dispersed into the city from one of these nearby source populations.
+Several more recent citizen science observations recorded in Zealandia may be misidentifications of similar species (Figure 3.2.30).